TedmanNguyen/Shiny-Tracker/README.md

 # Shiny Tracker
-Shiny Tracker is a website designed to help Pokemon players catch shiny Pokemon.
+This website is designed to help Pokemon players catch shiny Pokemon.

+Shiny Pokemon are a special variant from the regular Pokemon, featuring a different color scheme and battle animation.
+The odds of encountering one are extremely low (1 in 8192 in some games).
+Player can keep track of their hunts, their chances of finding a shiny, and mark when they are found.

 Developed in 3 weeks in collaboration with [Cjt101](https://github.com/cjt101) and [sezavala](https://github.com/sezavala), during our time as a Software Intern w/ CodeDay & Computing Talent Intiative.